nikaro/devc/README.md

 # DevContainer CLI managment tool

+Do not want to mess your minimal, clean and fine tuned OS installation with a bunch of compilers, linters, debuggers, interpreters, minifiers, unminifiers, beautifiers, etc...?
+Visual Studio Code nailed it with DevContainers.
+But do not want to use VSCode neither?
+That's where devc comes in, it a simple CLI that wrap docker/docker-compose and run the (almost) same commands that VSCode runs behind the scenes.

 ## What is a "DevContainer"?

 The devcontainer concept have been developped by the authors of Visual Studio Code and its "[Remote - Containers](https://code.visualstudio.com/docs/remote/containers)" extension.